 Fremont County Western Heritage and Motion Pictures

 Fremont county’s strong western heritage is shown by the county’s ranching and love for cattle and horses.
-Cattle arrived in the late 1860s when the vast Texas herds were moved north by cattle drovers such as Charles Goodnight and Oliver Loving.
+Cattle arrived in the late 1860s when cattle drovers such as Charles Goodnight and Oliver Loving moved the vast Texas herds north.
 Cattle were sent to feed miners in Leadville and later Cripple Creek.
 Early ranchers found that much of Fremont County was good for raising beef, with plenty of good grass and ample water.
 The draws and valleys protected the herds from predators and made rustling harder because of the work and time needed to get cows out of the canyons.

 Unforgettable Western Heritage

 Fremont county epitomizes the romance of the early western lifestyle that has been etched into our memories.
 Even more than that, Fremont county was a fundament location of many of the early western movies that included notable stars like John Wayne, Claire Trevor, Slim Pickins, Jane Fonda, Goldie Hawn, John Belushi, and others.
 This area was a cumulative clash between the gold rush days, cattle ranching, and rustling, a crossroads where travelers moved from east to west and north to south.
 All of the small mining and ranching towns were in rugged, remote areas beckoning outlaws and lawlessness.
 Essentially, a perfect real-life setting of the wild-west stories that many of the early western motion pictures are derived.

 Western Heritage Today